BPM Connect: Blood Pressure Monitor

 Stage 2.
 Analysis & Planning

-Data Analysis: In-depth quantitative and qualitative data analyses were performed on the data collected from heuristic evaluations.
-Three primary usability issues were identified, relating to the following categories: user control and freedom, aesthetic and minimalist design, and error prevention.
+Data Analysis: Conducted quantitative and qualitative analyses of the heuristic evaluation data.
+Three major usability issues were identified, related to user control and freedom, aesthetic and minimalist design, and error prevention.

-Journey Maps: We crafted journey maps based on the characteristics of personas to represent users' interactions with BPM Connect visually.
-This helped us better understand the experience from users' perspectives, including their goals, motivations, pain points, and decision-making processes.
+User Journey Maps: Developed journey maps to visually represent user interactions with BPM Connect.
+These highlighted users’ goals, motivations, pain points, and decision-making processes.

 Stage 3.
 Design Ideation & Prototyping